Return to top

 How long should you soak French toast?

-Be sure to not soak the French toast any longer than two minutes per side or it will get soggy.
+Be sure to not soak the vegan French toast any longer than two minutes per side or it will get soggy.

 What is best bread to use for French toast?